HShawnSun/Sunhotep/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Quantitative Mysticism (A discipline with few researchers that aims to use new technologies to quantify the study of divination, astrology and other occult practices)
+- 🔭 I’m currently working on **Quantitative Mysticism** (A discipline with few researchers that aims to use new technologies to quantify the study of divination, astrology and other occult practices)
+- 📫 email: scyhs4@nottingham.edu.cn